paepke/pyramid_epfl/docs/professional/components.rst

         return self

 This part is straight forward thankfully.
-The original __new__ mechanism is used to
+The original __new__ mechanism is used to create an instance of the class provided by the :class:`~solute.epfl.core.epflcomponentbase.UnboundComponent`.
+The cid and page object are set to the instance and the config is stored.
+Finally the component config attributes are copied to destroy any possible references that might taint the objects stored there.

 .. |unbound_compo| replace:: :class:`~solute.epfl.core.epflcomponentbase.UnboundComponent`
 .. |compo_base| replace:: :class:`~solute.epfl.core.epflcomponentbase.ComponentBase`